Itching after menopause

 - Assessment of mucosal atrophy

-Which treatment is most effective for anal itching during menopause?
+Which treatment helps most effectively with anal itching during menopause?

-The most effective treatment for anal itching during menopause combines mucous membrane regeneration, irritation reduction, and targeted local care.
-For symptomatic treatment, the following are especially important:
+The most effective treatment for anal itching during menopause combines mucosal regeneration, irritation reduction, and targeted local care.
+Especially important for symptomatic treatment are:

 - Avoidance of irritants

-How do CANNEFF® SUP suppositories work for itching in the menopause?
+How do CANNEFF® SUP suppositories work for anal itching during menopause?

-CANNEFF® SUP Suppositories work for anal itching during menopause through the combination of CBD and hyaluronic acid, which simultaneously soothes, hydrates, and supports mucous membrane regeneration.
+CANNEFF® SUP Suppositories work for anal itching during menopause through the combination of CBD and hyaluronic acid, which simultaneously soothes, hydrates, and supports mucosal regeneration.

 The combination is especially suitable because: